 The proscription was used for the first time on a large scale in the times of the Sulla dictatorship (82-81 BCE).
 Persecution was revenge of Sulla for the massacre during the reign of Gaius Marius and his son.
 The persecution affected nearly three thousand opponents of the political dictator, and then many personal and political enemies were sacked.
 Sulla, apart from getting rid of rivals, primarily aimed to supplement the Roman Treasury ( Aerarium), which was severely stripped during the First Civil War and military expeditions outside the Republic.
 Sulla’s proscripts were supervised by his freedman Lucius Cornelius Chrysogonus.

-In 43 BCE members of the II triumvirate Mark Antony, Octavian and Lepidus re-announced the proscription lists (tabulae proscriptionis).
-During these proscriptions, several hundred senators and several thousand rich equites were killed (including Marcus Tullius Cicero or his brother Quintus Tullius Cicero).
-The deaths were avoided by Lucius Julius Caesar or Lepidus’s brother; they were deprived of their property.
+In 43 BCE members of the Second Triumvirate: Mark Antony, Octavian and Lepidus have re-announced the proscription lists (tabulae proscriptionis).
+During these proscriptions, several hundred senators and several thousand rich equites died (including Marcus Tullius Cicero or his brother Quintus Tullius Cicero).
+Death was avoided by the uncle of Mark Antony (Lucius Julius Caesar) and the brother of Lepidus (Paulus), but they were deprived of their property; interestingly, Antony and Lepidus demanded themselves to put mentioned family members on the proscription lists.
 Many old Roman families ended their existence in a similar way.
-Triumvirs, thanks to proscriptions, raised additional funds for the Treasury.
+The triumvirs, thanks to the proscriptions, obtained additional funds for further war with Brutus and Cassius.

-Very often the desire to enrich encouraged the inhabitants of the Empire to issue proscriptions.
-We know the story of Pomponia (sister-in-law of Cicero), who killed in a sophisticated manner the freedman Philologus, whom she accused of complicity in the murder of her husband, who was on the list of proscribed.
-She forced the poor wretch to gradually cut off the limbs, cook and eat them.
+Very often, the desire to get rich encouraged the inhabitants of the Empire to publish proscribed.
+However, contributing to the proscribed release was not always a guarantee of receiving only benefits.
+We know a story about Pomponia (Cicero’s sister-in-law), who killed the liberator Philologus in a sophisticated way, whom she accused of complicity in the murder of her husband, who was on the proscribed list.
+She forced the unfortunate man to gradually cut off his members, cook them and eat them5.